republik/app/docs/messages.md

 | Key        | Description           | Value  |
 | ------------- |:-------------:| -----:|
 | type      | Message type | gallery-opened |

-> This is used to get proper data to show in native nabvar

 ### gallery-closed